solrevdev/solrevdev.github.io/_posts/2020-02-11-windows-does-not-remember-git-password.md

   - ssh
   - cli
 ---
-Today I was writing a script that would at some stage run `git pull`.
+Today I was writing a Windows batch script that would at some stage run `git pull`.

 When I ran the script it paused and displayed the message: